leereyno/quicksystemctl/README.md

 This utility attempts to simplify the usage of systemctl for end users by creating distinct commands for the most common operations that one usually performs.

+## Installation

+Use the install.sh script to install to a specific target directory, *which must exist* and should ideally be in your PATH.
+Good places to install to are `/usr/local/bin` and `$HOME/bin`

+`./install.sh /my/special/directory`

+## Usage

+### Start a service

+`sstart servicename`

+This will use `sudo systemctl` to start the service and then return the status of the service

+### Stop a service

+`sstop servicename`

+This will use `sudo systemctl` to stop the service and then return the status of the service

+### Get the status of a service

+`sstatus servicename`

+The `Q_LINES` variable can be adjusted to control the number of journal lines to show.
+This variable is currently set to 30.

+### Enable a service

+`senable servicename`

+This sill use `sudo systemctl` to enable the service.
+No status is returned and the service is *not started.*

+### Disable a service

+`sdisable servicename`

+This will use `sudo systemctl` to disable the service.
+No status is returned and the service is *not stopped.*